Become a champion for a child in foster care!

 - Get started by calling 866-233-0790 to sign up for a free orientation session.

-- Get information at an orientation that will explain what is needed to become a foster parent and answer your questions.
-Once you choose a licensing agency and return a few forms, the next step is training.
+- Get information at an orientation session that will explain what is needed to become a foster parent and answer your questions.
+Once you return a few forms, the next step is training.

-- Get trained at no cost to you with classes called Professional Parenting Training.
+- Get trained at no cost to you with classes called Partnership in Parenting.
 You’ll learn about children in foster care, start to understand their trauma, working with bio-parents, understanding of developmental stages and behaviors, and much more.
 At the end, you will have completed 24 hours of training and will receive your certification.

 - Get licensed to ensure that you, your family and your home are prepared and safe.
 This will include a home study and background screening of all household members at no cost to you.
 If favorable, your home will be licensed to accept children into your care.